 With missionary zeal to project the Truth and beauty of Islam.
 Ahmed Deedat immersed himself into a host of activities over the next three decades.
 He conducted classes on Bible studies and gave numerous lectures.
 He established the As-Salaam, an institute to train propagators of Islam.
 He, together with his family, almost single-handedly erected the buildings including the masjid, which is still a landmark today.

 He was a founder member of the Islamic Propagation Centre International (IPCI), Durban, and became its President.
 He has authored and published several books and distributed millions of copies free of charge.
 He has delivered thousands of lectures all over the world and successfully engaged prominent Christian Evangelists in public debates.
 Several thousand people have come into the fold of Islam as a result of these efforts.

 In a fitting tribute to this monumental achievement, he was awarded the King Faisal International Award in 1986, a prestigious recognition of enormous value in the world of Islam.
 However, no number of awards and honors can truly capture Sheikh Ahmed Deedat’s essence and zeal for Islam.

 Sheikh Ahmed Deedat passed away on August 8, 2005 (aged 87).
 We pray that Allah accept all his good deeds and his work in the service of Islam and Comparative Religion.
 Ameen.

 Following is the latest contact information for The Islamic Propagation Centre International (IPCI) in Durban, South Africa.

-Your could write or send a FAX to get more information about events and news regarding Mr. Deedat’s Health.
+Your could email or call to get more information about events and news.
 The IPCI also provides free literature on request.

 The Islamic Propagation Centre International